cmsd2/monotone/README.md

 Either install the rust toolchain on your jenkins or use a docker container like this one: https://hub.docker.com/r/jimmycuadra/rust/

 Then build as you would in your dev env and copy the built artifact somewhere safe.

+## Testing

+The `monotone/tests` folder contains integration tests.
+The `terraform` folder contains infrastructure definitions for running the integration tests.
+See the readme file there.

 ## Cli commands

 Each counter or queue is stored in its own row in the table in DynamoDb.